fbertola/dev-box/README.md

 ## Provisioning with Vagrant

 There's an included Vagrantfile that allows to provision the built Vagrant box.
-From this same directory, run the following commands after building the boxes:
+From this same directory, run the following commands after building the box:

 ```bash
 vagrant box add ./build/elementaryos-0.4-amd64.box fbertola/elementaryos-0.4-amd64 -f